 Assessors and auditors generally determine control effectiveness regardless of what controls are specified, albeit there is usually a negotiation between the auditor/assessor and the organization before the final report is issued.

-For more information, refer to the CSF Assessor Datasheet.
+For more information, refer to the External Assessor Datasheet.